anita56yu/noteapp_iid_tdd/docs/FEATURES.md

     - [x] **T5.12:** Expose the `version` number in the API for both `Note` and `Content` DTOs.
 The front end will send the version for both note and content back on any request excluding create note, and the use case layer will check it to prevent stale updates on note and content, returning a 409 Conflict error on version mismatch.
     - [x] **T5.13:** When a note is deleted, ensure all its associated contents are also deleted from the `ContentRepository`.
     - [x] **T5.14:** In the `api` layer, abstract the error-to-HTTP-status-code mapping into a dedicated function and include a mapping for `ErrConflict` to `409 Conflict`.
+    - [x] **T5.15:** Revise `GetNoteByID` request to also return the contents.
+Add a WebSocket connection to broadcast updates for users on the same note.
+This requires a map of slices of sockets keyed by `NoteID`.
 - [ ] **F6:** Multi-Device Synchronization.
 User's notes and keywords are synchronized across all their devices.
 - [ ] **F7:** API Security.
 APIs validate input to prevent errors and misuse.
 - [ ] **F8:** Decouple Data Persistence with a Repository Layer.